Home › How Litigation Costs Behave > When no single decision point feels decisiveWhen no single decision point feels decisive

 The process is iterative.

-At each stage, the decision appears proportionate to the immediate issue.
+At each stage, the decision may appear proportionate to the immediate issue.

-What is less visible is how these steps interact over time.
+What is less visible is how these steps combine over time.

 Decision control in practice